Switch to infinite scroll (Full book)

 Appshell

-Appshell is a mega layout component that aims to manage:
+Appshell is a mega layout component that manages:

-• The header that appears on-top, also called the banner.
+• The header on-top of the page, also called the banner.

-• The potential left-side navbar and right-side aside.
+• The left-side navbar and the right-side aside (if applicable)

 • the burger button